Frequently Asked Questions

 How long can I keep the toys?

 Toys are issued for a fortnight but you may return them earlier if you wish.
 Toys may be renewed once for a further fortnight by ringing the library.
 Leave a message with your name, phone number, toy numbers and due dates.
 If you have any red spot toys, the $2 hire per toy will be charged for the renewal period.

 Where do I return toys?

 Toys are returned to the desk as you come in the door.
 Most toys are packaged either into bags or boxes.
 Please return all the packaging with the toy.

 If you are returning a toy and you know it has missing pieces please mention this to the person on duty who is counting your toys.
 This saves time for everyone.

 Before returning toys, please clean and dry them thoroughly.
 Cleaning materials are held at the toy library.
 You will be asked to clean your toys at the toy library if they are dirty and are therefore unable to be re-shelved.
 Keeping toys clean ensures longevity of the toys, and good health for our children.

 Some of our toys require batteries.
-The toy library does not provide batteries.
-We advise that you remove your batteries before returning the toy.
-You may want to consider using re-chargeable batteries so you have them for next time.
 We try to clearly label which toys require batteries so you can choose whether to take that type of toy or not.
-Some of the toys, particularly the laptops, require new batteries as they use a lot of power.

 What happens if my toys are overdue?

 Members are given one sessions grace to return a toy before a charge is imposed.
 For example, if the toy is due on Thursday, and is returned on Saturday there will be no charge.
 A charge is made on an overdue toy of $1 per toy per session.
-Overdue red spots and DVDs incur a fine of $2.00 per toy per session.
+Overdue red spots incur a fine of $2.00 per toy per session.

 How can I pay for my toys?